silvanatrabalon/learning/public/guides/javascript-en.md

 ## Prototype
-**Description:** The *prototype* is JavaScript's inheritance mechanism where objects can share properties and methods.
+**Description:** is JavaScript's inheritance mechanism where objects can share properties and methods.

 **Example:**
 ```javascript